(a) Differentiate between meristematic and permanent tissues in plants,

 View Full Answer(1)

 Describe the structure and function of different types of epithelial tissues.
-Draw diagram of each type of epithelial tissue.
+Draw a diagram of each type of epithelial tissue.

 The cells of this tissue are tightly packed and form a continuous layer.
 They have no intercellular spaces present between them.
 They are permeable and play an important role in regulating the exchange of materials between the body and the external environment and also between different parts of the body.
 All types of epithelial tissue are usually separated from the underlying tissue by an extracellular fibrous basement membrane.